Image

 Assessing and Managing Suicide Risk (AMSR) teaches best practices recommended by the nation's leading experts in the research and delivery of suicide care.

-We offer training based on the AMSR-Inpatient curriculum for behavioral health clinicians working in inpatient settings who conduct suicide risk and nursing assessments, primarily those with a master’s degree or above, including medical providers and registered nurses.
+We offer both trainings and courses based on the AMSR-Inpatient curriculum for behavioral health clinicians working in inpatient settings who conduct suicide risk and nursing assessments, primarily those with a master’s degree or above, including medical providers and registered nurses.
+The training and course both provide clinical professionals with vital information and practice to improve their suicide care practice.

-AMSR-Inpatient Training is a full-day facilitated workshop offered in-person or online for clinical professionals seeking to improve their suicide care practice.
+AMSR-Inpatient Training is a full-day facilitated workshop offered live in-person or online for clinical professionals seeking to improve their suicide care practice.

 Suicide and People Receiving Mental Health Care